 - Withhold from taking Viagra/Cialis medications for 3 days prior to your appointment date as they are a contraindication for the GTN medication we administer during the test.
 These medications should be withheld only if safe to do so by your prescribing doctor.

 - Take any beta blocker medications prescribed by your cardiologist for the procedure as directed.

-The total duration of the test requires that you will need to be in the department for 2 – 2.5 hours.
+The total duration of the test requires that you will need to be in the clinic for 2 – 2.5 hours.

-When you make your appointment you will be given your arrival time and scan time.
+When you make your appointment you will be given your arrival time and your scan time.

 It is important that you arrive at the arrival time for pre-scan procedures and observations.

 Risks / Side effects

 As part of the CT, you may need to have an injection of a IV contrast .
 This medication is administered intravenously (injection into vein) through a needle.
 When the injection goes in you may have a warm feeling in the face, neck or pelvis.
 This usually lasts for a brief period then disappears.
 These feelings are normal and not an allergic reaction.